simon-void/blog_void2unit/content/post/safe-null-safety.md

 ## TLDR

-The aim of hermetic null-safety is to get rid of nullable types as early as possible, which is at the border between parts of the system that do have non-nullability information attached to it (Kotlin code, SQL databases, GraphQL, ...) and those parts that don't (Java code, NoSQL databases, REST, ... at least when they come without some added kind of nullability annotations/contract).
+The aim of null-safety is to get rid of nullable types as early as possible, which is at the border between parts of the system that do have non-nullability information attached to it (Kotlin code, SQL databases, GraphQL, ...) and those parts that don't (Java code, NoSQL databases, REST, ... at least when they come without some added kind of nullability annotations/contract).